North Korea and weapons of mass destruction: First nuclear warhead test explosion

-On September 9, 2016, a 5.3 seismic tremor was detected by seismographs in surrounding countries, after which North Korea confirmed it conducted another nuclear test.
+On September 9, 2016, a 5.3 seismic tremor was detected by seismographs in surrounding countries, after which North Korea confirmed it had conducted another nuclear test.
 North Korea stated that this test has enabled them to confirm that its warhead can be mounted to a missile and to verify the warhead's power.
-It was previously doubted that North Korea could pair the nuclear warhead and missile together, but South Korean experts started to believe that North Korea can accomplish this goal within a few years after the September 9 nuclear test.
+It was previously doubted that North Korea could pair the nuclear warhead and missile together, but South Korean experts have started to believe that North Korea could accomplish this goal within a few years after the September 9 nuclear test.

 2017

 On February 18, 2017, China announced that it was suspending all imports of coal from North Korea as part of its effort to enact United Nations Security Council sanctions aimed at stopping the country's nuclear weapons and ballistic-missile program.

 On March 6, 2017, North Korea launched four ballistic missiles from the Tongchang-ri region towards the Sea of Japan.
 The launch was condemned by the United Nations as well as South Korea.
-The move prompted US Secretary of State Rex Tillerson to embark on a diplomatic mission ten days later to Japan, South Korea and China, in an effort to address the heightened international tension in the region.
-On April 13, 2017, White House representative Nick Rivero was quoted saying the United States was "very close" to engaging in some sort of retaliation towards North Korea.
+The move prompted US Secretary of State Rex Tillerson to embark on a diplomatic mission ten days later to Japan, South Korea and China, in an effort to address heightened international tensions in the region.
+On April 13, 2017, White House representative Nick Rivero was quoted as saying the United States was "very close" to engaging in some sort of retaliation towards North Korea.
 President Trump commented on North Korea by saying they will fight the war on terrorism no matter the cost.

 On April 15, 2017, at the yearly major public holiday also known in the country as the Day of the Sun, North Korea staged a massive military parade to commemorate the 105th birth anniversary of Kim Il Sung, the country's founder and grandfather of current leader, Kim Jong Un.
 The parade took place amid hot speculation in the United States, Japan, and South Korea that the country would also potentially test a sixth nuclear device, but failed to do so.
 The parade did publicly display, for the first time, two new intercontinental ballistic missile-sized canisters as well as submarine-launched ballistic missiles and a land-based version of the same.

 On April 16, 2017, hours after the military parade in Pyongyang, North Korea attempted to launch a ballistic missile from a site near the port of Sinpo, on the country's east coast.
-The missile exploded seconds after launch.
+The missile exploded seconds after its launch.

 Later that month, after a visit to Washington by the top Chinese leader, the US State Department announced that North Korea was likely to face economic sanctions from China if it conducted any further tests.